I can hardly believe we’re finally sharing the guest bedroom makeover reveal today as we end Week 8 of the One Room Challenge!

 - **Bed Crown – Amazon (also sometimes available online via Antique Farmhouse)

-- Duvet and Bed Crown Fabric, Slipcovered Chair, Throw – IKEA
+- Strandfrane Duvet and Bed Crown Fabric, Slipcovered Chair, Throw – (IKEA – no longer available)

 - White Sheet Set, Ruffled Bedskirt – Simply Shabby Chic (Target – no longer available)